 Courses and Credits

-Upon successful completion of the program, students will earn three credits of Chinese 2797.01.
+Admitted participants are required to register in three hours of Chinese 2797.01 for May session.
 This course can be used to satisfy the Education Abroad Open Option GE.

 Students will live in the international student dormitories on the campus of Southwest University for Nationalities.